School Board Policy 407 -

 IV.
 Target Job Categories

-Annual Training will be provided to all full and part-time employees who are “routinely exposed” to a hazardous substance, harmful physical agent, infectious substance or blood borne pathogen as set forth above.
+Annual Training will be provided to all full-time and part-time employees who are “routinely exposed” to a hazardous substance, harmful physical agent, infectious agent or blood-borne pathogen as set forth above.

 V. Training Schedule